JayJhaveri1906/Collaborative-Filtering-Book-Recommendation/README.md

 ## Resuts
 Achieved top 20th position for prediction rating amongst the batch of 600 students and top 25th for read prediction.

+##### BEWARE (Disclaimer): Check your academic integrity guidlines if you want to use this in your courses!

 ###### P.S.
-The IPYNB file is well documented with testing resuts for each models, I highly recommend you to glance at it
+The [IPYNB](https://github.com/JayJhaveri1906/Collaborative-Filtering-Book-Recommendation/blob/main/CSE258_Ass1.ipynb) file is well documented with testing resuts for each models, I highly recommend you to glance at it